-(1) Based on leases signed as of December 31, 2017.

-- (2) Other than as set forth in (5) below, represents gross monthly base rent, as of December 31, 2017, multiplied by twelve.
+- (1) This table omits information with respect to 1333 Broadway, which was sold to an unrelated third party in May 2019, 899 N Capitol Street, 901 N Capitol Street, and 999 N Capitol Street, which are under contract to be sold to an unrelated third party, and 4750 Wilshire Boulevard, which is anticipated to be sold to an unrelated third party. - (2) Based on leases signed as of March 31, 2019. - (3) Represents gross monthly base rent, as of March 31, 2019, multiplied by twelve.
 This amount reflects total cash rent before abatements.
-Where applicable, annualized rent has been grossed up by adding annualized expense reimbursements to base rent. - (3) 3601 S Congress Avenue consists of ten buildings. - (4) Lindblade Media Center consists of three buildings. - (5) 1130 Howard Street was acquired in December 2017.
-The annualized rent as of December 31, 2017 for 12,944 rentable square feet of the building is presented using the actual rental income under a signed lease with a different tenant who is expected to take possession in April 2018, as the space is occupied by the prior owner and annualized rent under the short-term lease is de minimis. - (6) 901 N Capitol Street is a 39,696 square foot parcel of land located between 899 and 999 N Capitol Street.
-We have designed and are entitled to develop a building having 271,233 rentable square feet. - (7) 2 Kaiser Plaza Parking Lot is a 44,642 square foot parcel of land currently being used as a surface parking lot.
+Where applicable, annualized rent has been grossed up by adding annualized expense reimbursement to base rent. - (4) Lindblade Media Center consists of three buildings. - (5) 3601 S Congress Avenue consists of ten buildings.
+The Company expects to complete the development of an existing surface parking lot into approximately 42,000 square feet of additional rentable office space by mid-2020. - (6) 2 Kaiser Plaza Parking Lot is a 44,642 square foot parcel of land currently being used as a surface parking lot.
 We are entitled to develop a building, which we are in the process of designing, having approximately 425,000 to 800,000 rentable square feet.